Sunday, February 20, 2011

 The Dallas Historical Society has an annual Bonnie and Clyde tour in May.
 Author John Neal Phillips (who also wrote a fine book on them) provides historical details along the way.

-The 1967 "Bonnie and Clyde" film is often discounted by historians for it's many factual inaccuracies.
-However, for conveying their sprirt it was quite accurate and portrays the self-images the pair would have like to have had shown.
+The 1967 "Bonnie and Clyde" film is often discounted by historians for its many factual inaccuracies.
+However, for conveying their spirit it was quite accurate and portrays the self-images the pair would have like to have had shown.
 And though glamorized to be watchable, I still find the film brutal as it's all done under a veil of despair and ultimate doom that is understood by the audience.
 The in-your-face violence only underscored the hellish nature of their plight and their careless killings.

 ---------------------------------------------------------------------------------